accepton/accepton-apple/docs/AcceptOnUIMachine.md

   var uim: AcceptOnUIMachine!

   func viewDidLoad() {
-    //Create a new AcceptOnUIMachine object and set ourselves as the delegate let uim = AcceptOnUIMachine(publicKey: "pkey_0d4502a9bf8430ae")
+    //Create a new AcceptOnUIMachine object and set ourselves as the delegate for the
+    //staging API
+    let uim = AcceptOnUIMachine(publicKey: "pkey_0d4502a9bf8430ae", isProduction: false)
     uim.delegate = self
   }
 }
 ```

 > ☃ You may either pass a `publicKey:`, or `secretKey:`  as a parameter to the AcceptOnUIMachine.
 As this only handles payments, and not refunds, etc. both the public and secret provide the same level of functionality

+> ☃ The last parameter, `isProduction`, can be set to true if you're using this in production.

 Notice that we have declared that our controller has declared that it is complaint with the `AcceptOnUIMachineDelegate` protocol.